jollactic/Modelling_course/_sources/Mechanical/overview.md

 <p style='margin-left:1em;'>

 1. Complete the code for geometry optimization in the jupyter note-book.
-2. Choose of of the metals compatible with <a href="https://wiki.fysik.dtu.dk/ase/ase/calculators/emt.html#ase.calculators.emt.EMT">EMT</a> method and find the equlibrium cell volume and bulk modulus.
+2. Choose one of the metals compatible with <a href="https://wiki.fysik.dtu.dk/ase/ase/calculators/emt.html#ase.calculators.emt.EMT">EMT</a> method and find the equlibrium cell volume and bulk modulus.
 3. Use the optimized cell volume to figure out the optimum lattice constant of your metal.
 Use this lattice constant to calculate the surface energy for at-least one surface termination.
 Explore how the surface energy vary with the number of layers, at what point does the energy seem to change insignificantly when adding more layers to the slab?
 4. (Optional) Use the <a href="https://wiki.fysik.dtu.dk/ase/ase/cluster/cluster.html#wulff-construction">Wulff construction</a> routine with your own calculated surface eneries as input to generate the expected equilibrium shape of a particle made from your choosen metal.